jedevc/bhamcal/README.md

-# Birmingham Uni timtable extractor
+# Birmingham Uni timetable extractor

 The University of Birmingham has a lovely service for accessing timeatables that is completely incompatible with any reasonable system.
 This is a simple